 - Create a board devoted to your customers – Along the same lines as user-generated pins is the idea of a board in which you showcase some of your customers’ best pins.
 ModCloth gets the reward for this one.

 - Create a testimonial board – A great way to leverage your customer and fan enthusiasm is to create a board dedicated to ways that your product or service has helped them.
-Say you are a financial coach…ask your followers to pin images of ways that you have made them wealthier.
+Say you are a financial coach…ask your followers to pin images of ways in which you have made them wealthier.
 Leveraging testimonials is an excellent way for companies that don’t fit the lifestyle mode to use Pinterest.

-- Pin about your event - If your brand or business is hosting an event, create a board around it and pin content leading up to the event.
-Social Media Examiner would be an ideal candidate with their Small Biz Success Summit.
+- Pin about your event – If your brand or business is hosting an event, create a board around it and pin content leading up to the event.
+Social Media Examiner would be an ideal candidate with its Small Biz Success Summit.
 Boards could curate pins on topics related to the conference, profiles of the speakers and examples shared during the conference.

-- Pin about a new product launch – Even though tech companies may struggle to use Pinterest, startups might find Pinterest a good place to connect until the product is released.
+- Pin about a new product launch – Even though tech companies may struggle to use Pinterest, start-ups might find Pinterest a good place to connect until the product is released.
 Supyo might find that it can keep interest on high alert with a Pinterest account that has boards focused on “things developers love,” “antics in the office” and “videos that they love.”